-Filed under: Affordable Style, Art, Embroidery, Garden, Home Decor, My Style.
+Filed under: Affordable Style, Art, Embroidery, Garden, Home and Garden, My Style.
 Tagged as: container garden, decoupage, embroidery, mod, patio garden, Silk ribbon embroidery, Silk ribbon stitch, small space gardening, succulents, trash to treasure, up cycling.

 One of my passions is doing silk ribbon embroidery.
 It’s quick, it’s easy, it’s beautiful, it’s instant gratification – its also very delicate.
 I mention this because I have 2 little girls under the age of 4 and they are fascinated with the lifelike 3 dimensional quality of silk ribbon embroidery.
 I loved making silk ribbon embroidered pillows, but the little ones would destroy them as soon as I made them.
 I started putting them on the wall instead.

 Recently, I came up with another idea.
 I can display my SRE projects with my succulents.
 Growing succulents is not just a passion, its an obsession.
 These plants are what I call user friendly plants – if I can grow them, anyone can.
 Trust me, my home used to be where plants came to die.
 But not anymore – or at least, not as often as before

 Here is what I did:- I have a few unattractive containers around the house so I up-cycled them by covering them with my SRE creations.

 The project above was done during my animal print phase.
 I stitched some sunflowers on a piece of animal print velvet.
 I used 3 stitches in this projects, ribbon or stab stitch, french knot and stem stitch.
 (This project was formally a pillow, but now it accompanies one of my succulents).